Group Adventures/

 Lyngen Alps, Norway (photo: Unsplash)

 Come travel with me to exciting destinations in the Alps this winter.
 I have several itineraries to choose from for 2025/2026.
-Whether it be couloir skiing and/or multi-day touring in La Grave, France, amidst the incredible wide open (and uncrowded) terrain of the Ecrins mountains, the infinitely aesthetic couloirs of the Dolomites in the Sella Ronda, the incomparable Marinelli couloir below Monte Rosa near Zermatt, Switzerland (experienced skiers/mountaineers only!), or lift-accessed single day tours off the backside of Mont Fort in beautiful Verbier (a few valleys over from Chamonix), there is something for everyone.
+Whether it be couloir skiing and/or multi-day ski touring in La Grave, France, amidst the incredible wide open (and uncrowded) terrain of the Ecrins mountains, the infinitely aesthetic couloirs of the Dolomites in the Sella Ronda, the incomparable Marinelli couloir below Monte Rosa (the longest in Europe), or lift-accessed single day tours off the backside of Mont Fort in beautiful Verbier (a few valleys over from Chamonix), there is something for everyone.
 Itineraries are of course weather/snow condition dependent, but all come with solid contingency plans.
 Requirements are relatively minimal, and excitement is guaranteed!
 All you need is a reasonably high level of fitness, some off-piste and steep skiing (and/or climbing) experience, and lots of enthusiasm.
 Participation is limited and itineraries are not offered every year, so get in while you can.
 To ensure safe guide-to-client ratios, companion (or tail) guides may be employed on some courses/tours.
-Itineraries are subject to change and will be tailored according to conditions, and to the baseline skill level/experience of all participants on each course.
-If you have a group of capable skiers and/or mountaineers who wish to travel together exclusively, call or email me to discuss.
+Itineraries are subject to change and will be tailored according to conditions and to the baseline skill level/experience of all participants on each course.
+If you have a group of capable skiers and/or climbers who wish to travel together exclusively, call or email me to discuss.
+If you need to brush up on your mountaineering skills, sign up for one my clinics (below).
+Clinics and travel adventures offer good value and are a great way to explore new terrain, learn valuable skills and meet like-minded people.

-*Note: itineraries are rated on a combined scale of 1-5 for degree of difficulty, exposure, and physical demands, with a score of 5 indicating the most challenging.
+*Notes: itineraries are rated on a combined scale of 1-5 for degree of difficulty, exposure, and physical demands, with a score of 5 indicating the most challenging.
 For full size/full color renditions of images below, click on outside corners of each photo.
+Successful completion of either the Winter Alpine Skills Clinic or the Ski Mountaineering Course gives you automatic qualification for the Dolomites and La Grave ski trips (subject to an assessment of your steep skiing abilities).
+Skip to specific itinerary, or just scroll down:

 NEW